schuti/EVennCorona/README.md

 - Drag dataset labels to reposition them for readability
 - Click any numeric region count to open the full gene list for that region
 - Zoom in/out with mouse scroll to inspect dense intersections

+## Add custom datasets permanently
+EVennCorona supports custom datasets in two ways:
+- Option A: Fork on GitHub (online use)
+  1. Go to the EVennCorona GitHub page and click Fork.
+  2. Open app.js in the forked repository.
+  3. Find the DATASETS object and add a new dataset entry.
+  4. Commit your changes.
+  5. Enable GitHub Pages and open the forked site.
+- Option B: Edit local files (offline use; recommended)
+  1. Download and unzip the repository ZIP file.
+  2. Open app.js in a text editor.
+  3. Add the new dataset inside the DATASETS object.
+  4. Save the file and open index.html in a browser.

+## Note on data quality
+The EVennCorona database is intentionally limited to peer-reviewed, manually curated proteomic datasets to ensure reproducibility and data quality.
+Accordingly, user-defined datasets are not saved or appended to the public database until they are published and formally curated.
+User forks represent custom versions that are not reviewed by the developer and may therefore contain unreviewed datasets.